Jetsun Ra Lotsawa

 Jetsun Ra Lotsawa was born in the Nyalam town border between Nepal in the 11th century.

-In his biography, when he was born, he was taken by Dakini's for few months.
+In his biography, when he was born, he was taken by Dakini's for a few months.

 His father was a Ngakpa, a Yogi in Tantrayana Buddhism.

 After learning Tantric Buddhism from his father, he later pursued further teachings from Nepal with a vision from a dream.

 Few of the masters were Lama Je Marpa, Jetsun Dharma Dode, and Jetsun Milarepa.

 After visiting Nepal and learning the teachings from his master namely Baro.
 He later came to Tibet and had a serious argument with a master in Tibet.
 They challenged the spiritual power and Jetsun Ra Lotsawa lose.

 Later he had a vision of a female Buddha Tara to pursue higher teachings from his Guru Baro.
 He traveled to Nepal again to seek further instructions on the Yamantaka Buddha teachings from his Guru.

 The mantra of Buddha Yamantaka is: Om Yamantaka Hum Phat

 It is best to chant this mantra after the initiation from the Guru via focusing on arising compassion and wisdom.

 Photo: Buddha Yamantaka ( Yidam Dorje Jig Chey)

 After reading a biography of Lama Je Ra Lotsawa, I have this feeling that he is more like a gentleman who always with humbleness visits masters with some gift.
 Some of the masters criticized him that his Yidam ( Spiritual protector) bullhead Buddha Yamantaka is a non-Buddhist.

 The thirteen masters were all bodhisattvas, and such history never happened in Tibet even until now.
 The reason behind is hard to explain unless someone goes deep into Tibetan Buddhism.

 The masters who passed away are taken to the land of Buddha Manjushri.
 That is the reason that Lama Je Ra Lotsawa is one of the most powerful masters in the history of Tibetan Buddhism.